Puducherry (union territory): Languages

 The most widely spoken first language is Tamil, which is native to % of the population.
 There are also speakers of Telugu (%), Malayalam (%) and Urdu (%).
 The official languages of Puducherry are French, Tamil, Telugu (in Yanam), Malayalam (in Mahe) and English.
-An official mention in Rajya Sabha Parliamentary debates during 2006 confirms that Puducherry have all these five languages as official.
+An official mention in Rajya Sabha Parliamentary debates during 2006 confirms that Puducherry has all these five languages as official.

 Continuation of French

 Even after the de facto transfer of the French Indian settlements in November 1954, French continued to remain as the official language according to Article XXVIII of the Traité de Cession (Treaty of Cession) of 1956.

 Article XXVIII of the Treaty states: